frankdierolf/presentai/frontend/slides.md

 ---

-# Monaco Editor
+# Monaco Editor in Presento

-Slidev provides built-in Monaco Editor support.
+Presento provides built-in Monaco Editor support - **plus you can ask the AI for code feedback**!

 Add `{monaco}` to the code block to turn it into an editor: